Meta-Learning at Scale for Large Language Models via Low-Rank Amortized Bayesian Meta-Learning: Empirical Evaluations

+We train and evaluate in three settings.
+The first setting is cls-45, where models are trained on classification tasks, and evaluated on other distinct classification tasks.
+The second setting is cls-23, where models are evaluated on the same classification tasks as in cls-45, but are trained on a mix of classification and other tasks including question-answering and natural language inference.
+Finally, following \citet{min-etal-2022-metaicl}, we test stronger generalizations on more narrowly defined tasks, where models train on other tasks, but evaluate on only natural language inference (NLI), paraphrasing (Para), and knowledge-based multiple choice questions-answers (MCQA), respectively.

-\paragraph{Model and datasets.} We fine-tune \textsc{Llama3-8B} on CrossFit \citep{ye-etal-2021-crossfit} and UnifiedQA \citep{Khashabi2020UnifiedQACF}, textual datasets commonly used to train meta-learning models.
-Because a key aim of our paper is to study uncertainty quantification, we filter for multiple choice datasets, leading to a subset of CrossFit and UnifiedQA with 34 datasets with 68K training datapoints in total.
-For evaluation on an unseen task, we use Winogrande \citep{winogrande}, a multiple choice dataset evaluating common sense reasoning.
+Because one aim of our paper is to study uncertainty quantification, we focus on multiple choice datasets.
+In the case of cls-45, this results in a subset of CrossFit and UnifiedQA with 34 training tasks, 15 evaluation tasks, and 68K training datapoints in total.
+For more details on datasets, see Section \ref{sec:appendix-data} in the Appendix.

 \paragraph{Metrics.} We use accuracy to evaluate general performance and expected calibration error (ECE) to evaluate uncertainty estimation.